-Case Management Options: Falsification of or Failure to Accurately Provide Information (Non-criminal) Case Facts 1 st Occurrence 2 nd Occurrence 3 rd Occurrence 4 th Occurrence Mostly Mitigating Written Warning Official Reprimand Suspension Termination Relatively Equal Official Reprimand Suspension Termination Termination Mostly Aggravating Suspension Termination Termination Termination
+Case Management Options: Falsification of or Failure to Accurately Provide Information (Non-criminal) Case Facts Case Facts 1 st Occurrence 2 nd Occurrence 3 rd Occurrence 4 th Occurrence Mostly Mitigating Written Warning Official Reprimand Suspension Termination Relatively Equal Official Reprimand Suspension Termination Termination Mostly Aggravating Suspension Termination Termination Termination

-- No person shall reveal to any student any specific question that the person knows is part of an assessment to be administered under ORC §3301.0711 or in any other way assist a pupil to cheat on such an assessment [ORC §3319.151(A)].
-Violation of ORC §3319.151(A) is grounds for: 1) Termination of a Teacher contract under ORC §3311.82 or §3319.16 [ORC §3319.151(C)(2); WLS 3140]; and 2) Termination of employment of a non-teaching employee under ORC §3319.081(C) [ORC §3319.151(C)(1)]. - In accordance with ORC §4113.52, an employee is subject to disciplinary action, up to and including Termination, for purposely, knowingly, or recklessly making a false whistleblower report. - A Teacher will not be required to change student grades, and no student grades will be changed by a principal without consulting with the Teacher [TAWLS Article 7 Section 8]. - With regard to Assault Leave, falsification of either the written, signed statement of the events or circumstances surrounding the assault, or the physician's statement, shall be grounds for suspension or termination of employment TAWLS Article 11 Section 9; OAPSE 279 Article 9 Section F; SAAWLS Handbook Article 6 Section 2; NBCE Handbook Section 4]. - For additional information and examples, consult: 1) Your Supervisor; or 2) HR. - A "Reasonable Person Standard" should be used to establish this ECOC violation. - Acts that may represent violations of civil law or criminal law are addressed elsewhere in the ECOC. - On a finding by OSBE, after investigation, that a school employee who holds a license issued under ORC §3319.22 to §3319.31has violated ORC §3319.151(A), the license of such Teacher shall be suspended for one (1) year [ORC §3319.151(B)].
-For state level reporting and potential licensure action considerations, if any, see Section 9.0.
+- No person shall: 1) Reveal to a student any specific question known to be a part of an assessment under ORC §3301.0711; or 2) Assist a pupil to cheat on such an assessment [ORC §3319.151(A); WLS 2623 and 3140].
+Any such violation is grounds for: 1) Termination of a Teacher contract under ORC §3311.82 or §3319.16 [ORC §3319.151(C)(2)]; or 2) Termination of the employment of a nonteaching Employee under ORC §124.34 or §3319.081(C) [ORC §3319.151(C)(1)]. - Consistent with ORC §4113.52, an Employee is subject to disciplinary action, up to and including Termination, for purposely, knowingly, or recklessly making a false whistleblower report. - A Teacher will not be required to change student grades, and no student grades will be changed by a principal without consulting with the Teacher [TAWLS Article 7 Section 8]. - With regard to Assault Leave, falsification of either the written, signed statement of the events or circumstances surrounding the assault, or the physician's statement, shall be grounds for suspension or termination of employment TAWLS Article 11 Section 9; OAPSE 279 Article 9 Section F; SAAWLS Handbook Article 6 Section 2; NBCE Handbook Section 4]. - For additional information and examples, consult: 1) Your Supervisor; or 2) HR. - A "Reasonable Person Standard" should be used to establish this ECOC violation. - Acts that may represent violations of civil law or criminal law are addressed elsewhere in the ECOC. - On a finding by the State Board, after investigation, that a school Employee who holds a license issued under ORC §3319.22 to §3319.31 has violated ORC §3319.151(A), the license of such Teacher shall be suspended for one (1) year [ORC §3319.151(B)].
+For state level reporting and potential license action considerations, if any, see Section 9.0.

-4.0 ECOC VIOLATIONS-CONT'D. POTENTIAL VIOLATIONS OF POLICY ALONE-CONT'D.
+4.0 ECOC VIOLATIONS (CONT'D) POTENTIAL VIOLATIONS OF POLICY ALONE (CONT'D)